Get a quote today, we’ll call you back.

 The benefits of Prescribed Minimum Benefits (PMBs) include:

-4. No co-payments or deductibles: Medical schemes are not permitted to charge co-payments or deductibles for the PMB benefits.
+4. No co-payments or deductibles: Medical schemes cannot charge co-payments or deductibles for the PMB benefits.
 This means that patients do not have to pay any additional out-of-pocket expenses for the diagnosis, treatment, and care of a covered medical condition.

 While PMBs provide essential cover for specific medical conditions, there are also some limitations to these benefits, like: